Skip to main content

 Define the Search Tool

-First, define the Parallel search tool using OpenAI’s tool schema format:
+First, define the Parallel search tool using OpenAI’s tool schema format.
+See Search Tool Definition for a framework-agnostic, copy-paste-ready version.

 parallel_search_tool = {